amusecode/amuse/doc/reference/stopping_conditions.rst

 .. c:var:: long set_conditions

-Individual bits are set when the a condition is detected by the code. (the :c:func:`set_stopping_condition_info` will fill this bitmap).
+Individual bits are set when a condition is detected by the code. (the :c:func:`set_stopping_condition_info` will fill this bitmap).
 Access in FORTRAN: